ai-cfia/dev-rel-docs/Developement-With-AI/001_generate_qna_for_search_test_implementation.md

 # Content Analysis and Scoring System for QA Using OpenAI and Azure

 ## Objective
-The goal is to create a system that get web page chunks withing the database, utilizes OpenAI API via Azure to generate questions and answers, and then applies a verification to score the accuracy of the results based on the generated Q&A pairs.
+The goal is to create a system that get web page chunks within the database, utilizes OpenAI API via Azure to generate questions and answers, and then applies a verification to score the accuracy of the results based on the generated Q&A pairs.